 Why Strict Photo Requirements?

-Standardised photos help prevent fraud and ensure the integrity of travel documents.
+2. Security: Standard photos help prevent fraud and keep travel documents safe.

 Size and Dimensions